-As the morning progressed, the speed of the wind inched up.
-By midday the jangada was skipping along at a good four knots.
-Not exactly warp speed, but close enough after being stuck on a windless sea for two days straight.
-Ze came on deck and the first thing he did was grab the aguador to water the sail.
-Watching his effortless swing as he wet the canvas from top to bottom, I vowed never to touch that can again.
-When finished, he slapped the side of the coaming and shouted down into the hold, “João, time for lunch!”
+As the morning progressed, the velocity of the wind inched up.
+By midday the jangada was skipping along at a good four knots; not exactly warp speed but close enough after sitting on a breathless ocean for two days straight.
+Ze came out on deck and the first thing he did was grab the aguador to water the sail.
+Watching his effortless swing as he drenched the canvas from head to foot, I vowed never to touch that can again.
+When he was finished, he slapped the side of the coaming with his hand and called down to João, “Time for lunch!”

 “Do you still want to steer?”

-“That jangada is going to Prainha.
+“He’s going to Prainha.
 You just need to follow him.”

 Next chapter: Bits of Stuff